You'll find here key conditions everyone must follow when holding a 3-day casino event in Yukon.

 Use of proceeds

-- Once you've paid all prizes and allowable expenses for running your raffle, the money that remains constitutes your gaming proceeds.
+- Once you've paid all prizes and allowable expenses for running your casino, the money that remains constitutes your gaming proceeds.

 - On your application, you'll state particular uses of proceeds.
 To be approved, these must: